mileselvidge/Neo-Neural-Networks/README.md

 1. Added support for Artificial Neural Networks with multiple hidden layers.
 2. Added a few genetic/evolutionary algorithm functions for the weights of the NN, these are poorly optimised and still a WIP; thus are not documented.
 3. Added a new example of AI Flappy Bird with a NN at the core to show off new multi-layered functionalities.

+### 08/05/17
+1. Implemented an example of my Artifical Neural Network in Processing with neural evolution to produce an AI to play the popular game "Flappy Bird".

 ***